GerritCodeReview/plugins_replication/src/main/resources/Documentation/config.md

 	and `refs/tags/*`, but excludes all others, including `refs/changes/*`.

+	Within each destination refspec the magic placeholder `${name}` is replaced with the Gerrit project name using the rules specified in `remoteNameStyle` option and normalized by jgit's
+	`normalizeBranchName`.

 	Defaults to `refs/*:refs/*` (push all refs) if not specified, or `+refs/*:refs/*` (force push all refs) if not specified and `gerrit.defaultForceUpdate` is true.